 As one of the lucky ones, McCullough accepts that just as punches vary in terms of the power they carry, so do chins in terms of their ability to withstand power.
 Some absorb the heaviest of punches, while others disintegrate when caught by even the most innocuous blow.
 This we all know but nobody knows why.
 All we know, in fact, is that a chin, like power, cannot be developed, changed, or improved.
 You get what you are given and you better either learn to protect it or, if gifted a good one, understand that it benefits no boxer to rely too much on it.

-“I think it’s all to do with genetics,” said former WBO middleweight and super-middleweight champion Steve Collins.
+“I think it’s all to do with genetics,” said former WBO middleweight and super-middleweight belt-holder Steve Collins.
 “I had an uncle who was one of the hardest men in amateur boxing.
 He bashed up the Krays and he bashed up everybody.
 He wasn’t a great puncher but he was the toughest man you’ll ever see.
 I then had another uncle on my mother’s side who was an Irish middleweight and heavyweight champion, and also British army champion, and he used to spar and not even know he was being hit.
 It was pointless sparring him.
 He just wasn’t fussed.

 “So, I guess it’s hereditary.
 Some guys can train as hard as possible and do everything right in the gym and on fight night one punch undoes everything.
 Then there are other guys who perhaps don’t train as hard and don’t fight intelligently who can somehow weather the storm and take punches without flinching.”